mlebreuil/netbox-contract-utils/README.md

 clone the netbox-contract repository.
 Copy the .devcontainer, requirement.txt, database-init.py, netbox-configuration.py and netbox-configuration-final.py folder/files to your root directory.

+Get [netbox demo data](https://github.com/netbox-community/netbox-demo-data) relevant for the version you are working on.

 Save the workspace definition file to the root of the netbox folder File > Save workspace as